JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-library.md

 ### JVM

-1. In the `jvmMain/kotlin` directory, create the `org.jetbrains.base64` package.
+1. In `jvmMain/kotlin`, create a new `org.jetbrains.base64` package.
 2. Create the `Base64.kt` file in the new package.
 3. Provide a simple implementation of the `Base64Factory` object that delegates to the `java.util.Base64` class: